meveo-org/module-webapprouter/specs/internationalization/README.md

 **For each line of the CSV :**

-1/ Retrieve or create the `I18NextTranslation` that corresponds to the first row 2/ For each remaining column, create or update the corresponding `I18NextLabel`
+1/ Retrieve or create the `I18NextTranslation` that corresponds to the first row

+2/ For each remaining column, create or update the corresponding `I18NextLabel`

+3/ Add everything to the related module

+3/ Delete all `I18NextTranslation` that are not mentionned in the CSV file

+### buildI18n

+1/ Convert the data-model to XLIFF format (https://lit.dev/docs/localization/overview/#translation-with-xliff) : create one file per locale, put them under /{ROOT_PATH}/locales/{localeUuid}

+2/ Run `npm lit-localize build` from /{ROOT_PATH}